Mortgage Regulations Affect Homebuyers

 Second Page of the Loan Estimate

-The second page of the Loan Estimate Form will categorize and break down the closing costs:
+The second page of the Loan Estimate Form will categorize and break down the closing costs like the loan origination charges

 Third Page of the Loan Estimate